-Revised: October 2021

-Rule 7.4 Standard Designation

-Standard designation is a minimum quality requirement of all child care providers.
-All existing providers must have a standard designation prior to October 1, 2019.
-All new providers must have completed the process prior to CCPP approval.
-The designation will be renewed no more than once per year.
-All providers who complete a standard application in good faith will be granted a standard designation.
-Based on the content of the application, the provider shall be approved without technical assistance (TA) or with TA.
-TA will be provided at no charge to the provider by the Resource and Referral site technical assistants).

-The requirements to receive a standard designation include:

-Must be licensed, registered, or otherwise license-exempt by the MSDH and

-All staff must complete the Health and Safety training.
-Mandatory preservice andongoing professional development related to early childhood care and development.

-Delivery of curricula and/or learning activities that are aligned to State Early Learning

-Guidelines and Standards as adopted by the Mississippi Department of Education (MDE).

-Engagement in continuous quality improvement.

-Source: 45 CFR 98.53(a) (3); Miss.
-Code Ann. § 43-1-2(4); Miss.
-Code Ann. § 43-1-4

-Revised: October 2021

-Rule 7.5 CCPP Health and Safety Orientation Training
+Rule 7.3 CCPP Health and Safety Orientation Training

-The Health and Safety Orientation training is one of the requirements to become a CCPP approved provider.
-It is a three (3) hour training, and all existing staff, including Directors, employees, and volunteers, as well as new hires must complete the training within ninety (90) days of the hire date or prior to obtaining CCPP approval for the center.
+All staff that work for a CCPP participating child care provider must complete the required Health and Safety Training within ninety (90) days of employment.
+If all staff do not complete training within the ninety (90) day window, payments will be suspended until training is completed and/or a corrective action plan implemented.
+Each staff member must complete the CCDF Health and Safety Training every two (2) years while employed by a CCPP participating child care provider.

-MDHS partner agencies will conduct face to face and online trainings to allapproved child care providers on behalf of MDHS.
-Caregivers are required to register in advance for the training and must attend the entire orientation session.
+The CCDF Health and Safety training is offered in person and online to all child care providers.
+Participants are required to register in advance for the training and must attend the entire session to receive credit.
+Partial credit will not be given under any

-All providers must maintain documentation of completed orientation training for caregiver staff and volunteers who engage in child care.
-This documentation must be made availableto MSDH or MDHS monitors upon request.
-Caregivers should retain documentation of orientation training, as it may be transferred to other child care facilities within the state.

-Health and Safety topics include:
+CCDF Health and Safety topics include:

-Prevention and control of infectious diseases (including immunization)
+Prevention and control of infectious diseases (including immunization).

-Prevention of sudden infant death syndrome and the use of safe-sleep practices
+Prevention of sudden infant death syndrome and the use of safe-sleep practices.

-Administration of medication, consistent with standards for parental consent
+Administration of medication, consistent with standards for parental consent.

-Prevention of and response to emergencies due to food and allergic reactions
+Prevention of and response to emergencies due to food and allergic reactions.

-Building and physical premises safety, including the identification of and protection from hazards, bodies of water, and vehicular traffic
+Building and physical premises safety, including the identification of and protection from hazards, bodies of water, and vehicular traffic.

-Prevention of shaken baby syndrome, abusive head trauma, and child maltreatment
+Prevention of shaken baby syndrome, abusive head trauma, and child maltreatment.

-Emergency preparedness and response planning for emergencies resulting from a natural disaster or a human-caused event (such as violence at a child care facility)
+Emergency preparedness and response planning for emergencies resulting from a natural disaster or a human-caused event (such as violence at a child care facility).

-Handling and storage of hazardous materials and the appropriate disposal of bio- contaminants
+Handling and storage of hazardous materials and the appropriate disposal of bio- contaminants.

-Precautions in transporting children (if applicable)
+Precautions in transporting children (if applicable).

-Pediatric first aid and cardiopulmonary resuscitation (CPR) certification
+Pediatric first aid and cardiopulmonary resuscitation (CPR) certification.

 Recognition and reporting of child abuse and neglect